 A consultant for the Harmony dispensary recently announced it could open by the end of the year in Hoboken.
+Harmony Dispensary is a local company based in Secaucus.

-Terrapin has secured a location at 86 River St. in Hoboken and plans to file their paperwork with the Hoboken Zoning Board soon.
+Terrapin has secured a location at 86 River St. in Hoboken and plans to file its paperwork with the Hoboken Zoning Board soon.
 They applied for a license to operate there in last year’s round of ATC applications that are being held up by a lawsuit held up by COVID.

 Terrapin’s therapeutic cannabis grower/processor operation in Pennsylvania fuels more than 90 percent of dispensaries there.
 Given the proximity to New Jersey and its footprint in Pennsylvania, it made sense for them to consider New Jersey.
 They found welcoming community partners in Hoboken non-profits and the city’s officials to be equally receptive.